Spectral invariants with bulk, quasimorphisms and Lagrangian Floer theory: Introduction

+This homotopy invariance is proved for the rational $(M,\omega)$ in \cite{oh:alan} and for the irrational case in \cite{oh:minimax,usher:specnumber} respectively.

 In a series of papers \cite{EP:morphism,EP:states,EP:rigid}, Entov and Polterovich discovered remarkable applications of these spectral invariants to the theory of symplectic intersections and to the study of $\mathrm{Ham}(M,\omega)$ by combining ideas from dynamical systems, function theory and quantum cohomology.
 We briefly summarize their construction now.
+(As we explain in Subsection \ref{subsec:conv} we adopt conventions slightly different from Entov and Polterovich's below.
+However there is no essential mathematical difference.)